PlatONnetwork/platon.py/docs/examples.rst

         This method is detached from any contract instance.

-        This is a stateless method, as opposed to createFilter.
+        This is a stateless method, as opposed to create_filter.
         It can be safely called against nodes which do not provide `platon_newFilter` API, like Infura.
         """